-East Coast Mold Remediation Explains Mold Remediation Process
+East Coast Mold Remediation Explains the Mold Remediation Process

 As you explore mold testing and removal options, you likely have many mold remediation companies vying for your business.
 Maryland residents trust East Coast Mold Remediation for mold remediation services in Baltimore and surrounding areas.
 Our residential and commercial mold remediation services are aligned with the Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA) standards.
 We also have mold remediation certification from the Institute of Inspection, Cleaning, and Restoration Certification (IICRC).
 Below, we have answered frequently asked questions about our expert mold remediation process for your peace of mind.